AI & Technology

 What Does “AI Sentence Completion” Actually Mean?

-This is pretty different from basic autocorrect or next-word prediction.
-Old-school predictive text looks at the last word or two you typed and picks the most common follow-up from a frequency table.
-AI sentence completion uses a language model — the same kind of thing behind ChatGPT — to understand what you're actually trying to say before it offers suggestions.
-That's not a small distinction.
+Consequently, Not the same as basic autocorrect.
+Nevertheless, Not even close.
+Old-school predictive text looks at the last word or two and picks the most common follow-up from a frequency table.
+AI sentence completion uses a language model — the same kind of thing behind ChatGPT — to actually understand what you're trying to say before it suggests anything.
+That distinction matters more than it sounds.

 Here's what that looks like in practice: